samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `baseURL` (*Type inferred from the provided value*): The base API URL of the WireWheel environment.
+* `baseURL` (string; *Type inferred from the provided string value*): The base API URL of the WireWheel environment.
 Console display name: "WireWheel Base API URL".
 * `clientId` (string): Client ID from WireWheel Channel settings.
 Console display name: "Client ID".
 * `clientSecret` (string): Client Secret from WireWheel Channel settings.
 Console display name: "Client Secret".
-* `issuerId` (*Type inferred from the provided value*): Issuer URL from WireWheel Channel settings.
+* `issuerId` (string; *Type inferred from the provided string value*): Issuer URL from WireWheel Channel settings.
 Console display name: "Issuer URL".

 Example: